-• While 8.0 miles remained on the original US 119 plan, a modified alignment has been approved by ARC with the acceptance of ADHS 2021 Cost to Complete Estimate Report.
+While 8.0 miles remained on the original US 119 plan, a modified alignment has been approved by ARC with the acceptance of ADHS 2021 Cost to Complete Estimate Report.
 This new plan, utilizing a typical section with two 12-foot lanes, will tie the valley floor at Eolia 0.95 miles north through two cuts and over two bridges.
 US 119 will continue for another 0.61 miles north, using two 11-foot lanes, transitioning to existing spot improvements on Pine Mountain.
-An additional section, also using two 11-foot lanes, will extend from the spot improvements 0.8 miles north to the US 119/KY 15 intersection in Whitesburg.
+An additional section, also using two 11-foot lanes, will extend from the spot improvements 0.84 miles north to the US 119/KY 15 intersection in Whitesburg.
 The total length of this modification is 2.4 miles.
-The remaining 5.6 ADHS eligible miles are to be held as "undesignated miles" in Corridor F.